cloudinary-community/gatsby-source-cloudinary/README.md

 ## 🐢 Are you wasting your user's time with JPEGs?

-🤢 Are you sick of your website slowly serving unmodern image formats like JPEG or PNG to your user's device? 🤮

-## 🏃‍♀️ Imagine serving WebP, blazingly fast!

-🚀 Imagine serving AVIF.
+🏃‍♀️ Imagine serving AVIF.
+Or WebP?
 Imagine serving the most modern image format your user's browser can support on her device.

-## 🦄 Let our Cloudinary plugin do her automagic on you images

-And you'll get more time to do YOUR best work on your code.

 ## 1. Install plugin 🦄